Conservation Security Program (10.921)

 Beneficiary Eligibility

 An individual producer, partnership, association, corporation, estate, trust, other business or other legal entities controlling eligible lands.
-The term producer means and owner, operator, landlord, tenant or sharecropper that shares in the risk of producing any crop or livestock and be entitled to share in the crop or livestock available for marketing from a farm.
-Land enrolled in the Conservation Reserve Program, Wetlands Reserve Program, the Grassland Reserve Program pursuant to 16 U.S.C.
-3838n, public land including land owned by a Federal, State or local unit of government is not eligible for enrollment in CSP and may not receive CSP payments.
+The term producer means an owner, operator, landlord, tenant or sharecropper that shares in the risk of producing any crop or livestock; and must be entitled to share in the crop or livestock available for marketing from an agricultural operation.
+An applicant must be in compliance with highly erodible land and wetland conservation provisions, and average adjusted gross income requirements.
+Lands enrolled in the Conservation Reserve Program, Wetlands Reserve Program, the Grassland Reserve Program pursuant to 16 U.S.C.
+3838n, public land including land owned by a Federal, State or local unit of government are not eligible for enrollment in CSP and may not receive CSP payments.

 Credentials/Documentation

 The participant must have control of the land offered for the length of the contract period.
-This program is excluded from coverage under OMB Circular No. A- 87.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure

-Conduct a CSP self-assessment and benchmark condition inventory, and submit an intention to enroll to the local NRCS office that serves the area in which the farm or ranch is located during the designated sign-up period.
-This program is excluded from coverage under OMB Circular Nos.
-A-102 and A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Conduct a CSP self-assessment and benchmark condition inventory, and submit an intention to enroll to the local NRCS office that serves the area in which the agricultural operation is located during the designated sign-up period.

 Award Procedure

 All applications which meet the sign-up criteria within the priority watersheds will be placed in an enrollment category regardless of available funding.
-Enrollment categories and subcategories will be funded in priority order until the available funds specified in the CSP sign-up notice are exhausted.
+Enrollment categories and subcategories will be funded in priority order until the available funds are exhausted.

 Deadlines